 12. Irish Pubs in Karlsruhe

-You might be forgiven to think you are in Ireland once you enter the Irish pubs in this city.
-As part of things to do in Karlsruhe at night, grab a pint and mingle with the locals.
+You might be forgiven for thinking you are in Ireland once you enter the Irish pubs in this city.
+Grab a pint and mingle with the locals as part of things to do in Karlsruhe at night.